 A common challenge for growing finance broking businesses is what we call the “Single Owner Cap”.

-▪ Stage 1 & 2 of starting and building a business is often the easiest in terms of growth (not distracted by client maintenance/management etc.)
+▪ Stage 1 & 2 of starting and building a business is often the easiest in terms of growth (not distracted by client maintenance/management, etc.)

 The Power of Leverage

-Succession Planning
+Succession Planning for Finance Brokers

-It is important that as a business owner, you seek advice to work through your options for the end.
-This plan can be fluid, but it should be updated regularly.
-Again, this is where good advice is so important.
-Succession planning should align with other related objectives such as:
+It is important that as a business owner, you seek advice to work through your options for when the business ends.
+This plan can be fluid, but it should be revisited annually at least.

-▪ Asset Protection;
+▪ Asset Protection

-▪ Estate Planning; and
+▪ Estate Planning

 ▪ Taxation Planning.